 Education and training transformation across the Partnership for Peace countries is intended to contribute to peace and security in the Euro-Atlantic region and beyond.
 It may ultimately prove to be key to strengthening defense institutions, enhancing capabilities to support coalition operations and respond to global threats, and possibly even unfreezing existing regional conflicts.
-In addition, it will help to develop individuals with new ways of thinking, a willingness to work across agencies to improve decision making, and an interest in supporting reforms and training a new cadre of defense professionals to do the same.
+In addition, it will help to develop adaptable and flexible individuals with new ways of thinking, a willingness to work across agencies to improve decision making, and an interest in supporting reforms and training a new cadre of defense professionals to do the same.

-The willingness of PfP states to consider DEEPs as an innovative approach to defense education reform is an important first step.
+The willingness of PfP states to undertake a DEEP as an innovative approach to defense education reform is an important first step.
 It is understood by NATO that reforms will not always be quick or easy.
-However, by working with the Alliance, Partner nations can benefit from a range of perspectives and subject-matter expertise that may not be otherwise be available to them.
-For example, DEEP offers PfP nations the opportunity to hear from former Partners turned Allies regarding the lessons they have learned.
-Romania, for one, has played an important role on DEEP teams by offering to share its recent experiences.
-Also, as a PfP participant, Romania received the support of a Curriculum and Teaching Development Team (CTDT) in the area of defense resource management and subsequently developed a program that later expanded to include Partners in Southeast Europe.
-This is only one such success story, but it demonstrates that small steps and committed individuals can ultimately bring about big change.
+However, by working with the Alliance, Partner nations can benefit from a range of perspectives and subject matter expertise that may not be otherwise available to them.
+For example, DEEP initiatives offer PfP nations the opportunity to hear from former Partners turned Allies regarding the lessons they have learned.
+Romania, Poland, Hungary, and the Czech Republic have played important roles on DEEP teams by offering to share their recent experiences.
+For example, as a PfP participant, Romania received the support of a Curriculum and Teaching Development Team (CTDT) in the area of defense resource management and subsequently developed a program that later expanded to include Partners in South East Europe.
+These success stories demonstrate that small steps and committed individuals can ultimately bring about big change.

 Finally, the priority NATO has placed on the topic of professional and civilian military education can also be seen through its commitment to the development of reference curricula to be shared with Partners.
-A Partnership Action Plan on Defense Institution Building (PAP-DIB) Reference Curriculum has already been published, and a Generic PME Curriculum is being finalized.
+A Partnership Action Plan on Defense Institution

+Building (PAP-DIB) Reference Curriculum and a Generic PME Curriculum have already been published.
 These publications offer a resource to those who are working to develop programs consistent with Western standards.
 NATO has also stressed the value of using Western learning methods based on active learning models, student-centered versus teacher-centered instruction, and critical thinking to boost absorption of curriculum content.
 Partners are increasingly adopting these methods.
 PfP nations and current Allies should use all of the resources available to them to build Partner capacity and enhance human capital.
 It is through our shared contributions and collective action that we will meet the new challenges of the twenty-first century.
-Building a self-sustaining educational foundation, not just operational capacity, may be the critical cornerstone to building lasting security policies-and enduring peace.
+Building a self-sustaining educational foundation, not just operational capacity, may be the critical cornerstone to building lasting security policies - and enduring peace.